snowmac/snowmac.github.io/_posts/2022-09-16-mentorship.md

 categories: mentoring
 ---

 I want you to meet <a href="https://www.linkedin.com/in/roc-taylor/" target="_blank">Roc</a>.
-He's my new friend and mentee, I found him through a semi virual LinkedIn Post and I told him to reach out to me.
+He's my new friend and mentee, I found him through a semi viral LinkedIn Post and I told him to reach out to me.
 I was surprised when he did.
 He needs a job and a friend, I'm coaching him on what he should focus in and learn for his first job post bootcamp.
 If you want to hire him, please do.

 He posted this <a href="https://www.linkedin.com/feed/update/urn:li:activity:6970811658537504768/" target="_blank">message on Linkedin</a> when I found him: